Bedroom count

 The table above reflects average rent prices in Washington, DC, broken down by the number of bedrooms, neighborhoods, and property types.
 The availability of data for each category is dependent on market inventory and will adjust depending on your selected filters.

-Median rent prices in Washington, DC for all bedroom counts and property types compared to Alexandria, VA.
+Compare median rent prices in Washington and Alexandria by all bedroom counts and property types.

 Washington